 INKLINE aspires to be a source of inspiration and motivation for both the lucky and not-so-lucky emerging adults (the scientifically correct term for the 20-somethings, apparently) out there in search of the worthwhile.

 Julia Migné is a multimedia journalist and wildlife photographer specialising in environmental issues and odd hobbies.
 She has written for Africa Geographic and BBC Wildlife among others.
 An endless traveller, she swears that she would visit one country for each letter of the alphabet.

-We are based in London, England but our contributors are practising journalists from all over the globe.
+We are based in England, UK but our contributors are practising journalists from all over the globe.
 If you want to contribute for INKLINE – no matter where you are in the world – feel free to contact us here.